buivn/docker-makefile/README.md

 # docker-makefile
-This repo consists of several projects which use Docker+make for Robotics and Computer Vision research.
+This repo consists of several tutorials, which use Docker+make for some CS-courses.

 ### basic_tutorials package

-Docker will be used in running simple Unity with GPU, Python, Cpp program, Parallel Program, PyBind. cs695-005 package
+This package is forked from the repo of [RAIL-software-infrastructure-demos](https://github.com/RAIL-group/RAIL-software-infrastructure-demos).
+It is used in running simple Unity with GPU, Python, Cpp program, Parallel Program, PyBind.

 ### ubuntu18 (cs695-005)
 This package initialized for cs695-005 course's project, and ran several networks to process point cloud and traffic sign regconition.